-In the year 2000 I was diagnosed with severe clinical depression.
+In the year 2000, I was diagnosed with severe clinical depression.
 To think about this 19 years later still provides chills down my spine…and not in a good way.
 You see, depression changes a person forever.
-Although, I don’t suffer on a daily basis I can always reach out and touch it.
+Although I don’t suffer daily, I can always reach out and touch it.
 IT is there.
 Now, in many ways, it is like a caged tiger.
-I have learned skills and thought processes that have kept it in a safe place…But it is still there, pacing back and forth…Every once and awhile letting loose a guttural growl as to say “never forget”.
+I have learned skills and thought processes that have kept it in a safe place…But it is still there, pacing back and forth…Every once and a while, letting loose a guttural growl as to say “never forget.”

 For me, I have never been successful at describing what depression is like to a person who has not gone through it.
 IT is hell.
 It is an emotional roller coaster of uncertainty (when I could feel emotion).
 Imagine a world without color, without vibrancy, while every little stress put you in a place of despondent despair.
 There is no exit sign or escape while the dread in your bones has one constant theme: It is over, it is over, it is over.

 So that was what it was like for me.
 Yet, here I am!
 I came back, and my aim every day is to live life on my terms and help others do the same.

 This post is for Champion Dads, who are currently in the despair.
 The following three things helped me immensely.
 They provided me a foothold to start to gain back a little normalcy and control in my daily life.
 Even current day, I use these three things to make sure I keep that cage strong.
 (Remember, these are things that worked for me.
 I am not a doctor or a psychiatrist and am not providing advice…I am just sharing ideas).